Terms and Conditions – ESoWC 2021

 ARTICLE 3 – PARTICIPATION

 1. Participation in the Programme is free of charge.
 The Programme is open to natural persons, either applying alone or jointly with others, filling in the required information and agreeing to these terms.
 Each person must (i) at the time of application be 18 years old or have the age required by applicable law in their country of residence to validly enter this Programme, whichever is higher, (ii) and hold a bank account in their country of tax residence, (iii) have access to all necessary hardware and software to submit a proposal and (iv) have sufficient software development experience (“Participants”).
+For Copernicus funded challenges, only nationals from EU or ECMWF Member States are eligible to participate in order to comply with the Delegation Agreement between the European Commission and ECMWF.
 Participants can apply for more than one challenge.
 Participants proposing to work jointly with others must designate a representative, who will register on behalf of the team and provide name, surname and email address of each team member.
 Stipends are payable per Deliverable, irrespective of the number of Participants behind it.

-2. All Participants will be asked to go to https://esowc.ecmwf.int and go to “Submit your application”.
+2. All Participants will be asked to go to https://esowc.ecmwf.int (“the Programme Website”) and go to “Submit your application”.
 All Participants must accept these terms.
 There is no right to participate.

 ARTICLE 5 - Intellectual Property Rights